Sulfite Food Allergy and Autism

-Like 3 million other Americans, I am sensitive to sulfite
+Like millions of other Americans, I am sensitive to sulfite

 sulfur dioxide in foods and prescription drugs.
 Sulfites give me